sidek/obsidian-zhongwen-reader/README.md

 # ⚙️ Settings
 - Save sentence: Automatically capture the sentence a word appears in when saving vocab.

-# Manual installation
-This is not yet an official obsidian plugin, it is currently under review.
-To install it manually
-1. **Download the latest release**:
-  Visit the releases page and download the following files from the latest version:
-  - `main.js`
-  - `manifest.json`
-  - `styles.css`
-  - `cedict_ts.u8`
-2. **Locate your obsidian plugins folder**:
-  Inside your vault folder, locate the plugins folder.
-Usually this is `.obsidian/plugins/`. `.obsidian` will be hidden in your file browser by default.
-On Mac, you can show it in Finder by pressing Command + Shift + . (period).
-3. **Create a plugin folder**:
-  Create a folder named `zhongwen-reader` inside `.obsidian/plugins/`.
-It is important that the folder is named `zhongwen-reader` and **not** `obsidian-zhongwen-reader`.
-4. **Copy files into the plugin folder**:
-  Place the downloaded files inside `zhongwen-reader/`.
-5. **Enable the plugin**:
-  In obsidian, go to Settings -> Community plugins, find Zhongwen Reader, and toggle it on.

 # 📦 Coming soon
 - [ ] Export to Anki .apkg
 - [ ] Better vocab highlights when scrolling to a vocab word from the sidebar